Geometric realizations of Tamari interval lattices via cubic coordinates: Geometric properties

-We showed with Theorem~\ref{nombredesommetdanscellule} that each cell contains at least $2^{n-1}$ cubic coordinates.
-These cubic coordinates are linked by arrows representing the coverage relationships.
-With Proposition~\ref{cellulevide}, we can then conclude that each cell is a hypercube of dimension $n-1$ in cubic realization, having only vertices on its border. \smallbreak
+We showed with Theorem~\ref{nombredesommetdanscellule} that each cell-wing contains at least $2^{n-1}$ cubic coordinates.
+By Lemma~\ref{cellulevide}, we know that each cell-wing $\langle c^{\Outp},c^{\Inp} \rangle$ is pure, and then has only cubic coordinates on its border. \smallbreak